 M. Sc.
-Biotechnology (Semester-III) Seminar/Journal club/Assignment Session-2017-18 MBT305
+Biotechnology (Semester-III) Research Project I MBT305

-To make the students conversant with latest happening in the field of Biotechnology and to improve their communicational skill, seminars covering latest topics in Biotechnology have been included in the curriculum.
-Each candidate will deliver seminar on recent developments in Biotechnology or on important recent scientific discovery published in prestigious scientific journals.
+To make the students conversant with latest happening in the field of Biotechnology and to improve their communicational skill, research project with seminars covering latest topics in Biotechnology have been included in the curriculum.
+Each candidate will select topic for research project and deliver seminar on important recent scientific discovery published in prestigious scientific journals.
 Presentation of Seminars will carry 25 marks.
 An objective type common paper of 25 marks on all the seminars will be taken at the end of the session.
 The question paper will be set and evaluated by a board of three internal examiners.

 M. Sc.
-Biotechnology (Semester-IV) Genomics and Proteomics Session-2017-18 MBT401A
+Biotechnology (Semester-IV) Genomics and Proteomics Session-2018-19 MBT401A

-Theory : 80 marks Int. assessment: 20 marks : 100 marks Time : 3 hours
+Theory: 80 marksInt. assessment: 20 marksTotal: 100 marksTime: 3 hours